MHMD304/Geography-Assistant-Country-Information-Search/README.md

 ## 🙏 Acknowledgments

+- **Coursera** for the excellent "Introduction to Retrieval Augmented Generation (RAG)" guided project
 - **LLaMA.cpp** for local language model inference
 - **Sentence Transformers** for text embeddings
 - **Qdrant** for vector database functionality